 While speaking, I suddenly noticed a woman crying at the back of the line.
 As a guide, I wanted to make sure that nothing was wrong, but I also didn’t want to stop everything and single her out, saying, “Excuse me: I see that you are crying.
 Are YOU OK?”

 I kept my eye on her and it turned out that she was fine; smiling moments later when she walked by on the way to Taliesin’s front door.
 I understood immediately that she cried. . . well, because of the beauty of Taliesin.
 Its enormity had made her burst into tears.

 The photograph above is one of the distant views that would be seen on the Taliesin Walking Tours that were given through the 2005 tour year (there’s a “Driftless Landscape tour” at Taliesin that they have now).
 I had my own unique experiences on these tours.
 Some memories of these experiences are below:

 One time an Italian gentleman and his partner went through Hillside (Was she his wife?
 She was a woman around his age.)
 They didn’t speak a lot of English, which is my major language.
 I remember the gentleman really well because, as we sat in the Theater at Hillside he said, “there is so much geometry here. . . .
 But it is so free.”

 I looked around the Hillside theater room with his eyes.
 I could see the “geometry” he mentioned, with round seats (constructed in metal) sitting at an angle, and the a boxed-design on the north and south window walls.
-I felt I had to agree with him wholeheartedly.
+And I agreed with him wholeheartedly.

-A photograph above was taken from the Hillside Theater Foyer with the Hillside Theater in the background.
+I took the photograph above in the Hillside Theater Foyer.
+The Hillside Theater is in the background.